Question: Why are your merino t-shirts so expensive?

 You can't compare a premium, superfine merino t-shirt that's ethically made in Australia to some cotton fast-fashion option.
 Cotton is a much cheaper fabric.
 And products made overseas are usually much cheaper than those made in Australia.
 Compare our tops to other merino tops on the market and that's when you start to realise that our price is pretty decent.

 You can pay anywhere up to $120 for a merino t-shirt and very few are made in Australia.
-We think $85 for an Australian merino wool t-shirt is pretty good.
-As do our hundreds of customers.
+We think $90 for an Australian merino wool short sleeve t-shirt is pretty good.
+As do our thousands of customers.

 2. Our Price is Representative of the Cost of Doing Business

 Our 100% merino wool jersey fabric is grown, knitted, and dyed in Australia.
-Our t-shirts are ethically manufactured in Australia—no sweat shops, our makers are paid and treated well.
+As a business we’re Ethical Clothing Australia accredited—no sweat shops, our makers are paid and treated well.
 We are an Australian owned and operated business.

 Doing business this way, as you can appreciate, is more expensive.
 Our price allows us to cover the cost of doing business this way, while delivering a small profit at the other end so we can continue doing our thing and making more and more wonderful merino products here in Australia.